 The Group manages its capital to ensure that it is able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The capital structure of the Group borrowings are as disclosed in note 15, cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reserves and retained earnings as disclosed in notes 16 and 17.
+The capital structure of the Group borrowings are as disclosed in note 15, cash and cash equivalents and equity attributable to equity holders of the parent, comprising issued capital, reserves and retained earnings are as disclosed in the Statement of Changes in Equity and note 16.
 The Group is not subject to any externally imposed capital requirements.